-- a) Incremental Cost: is considered the difference in capital and/or material costs between the baseline and efficient (CDM) equipment.
+a) Incremental Cost: is considered the difference in capital and/or material costs between the baseline and efficient (CDM) equipment.
+The baseline could be standard equipment, equipment or processes available during the time of replacement or in place prior to installation of an efficient measure.
 Installation and removal costs are often assumed to be equal for the baseline and efficient case and therefore are not considered a cost to the participant.
-The incremental cost basis is typically applied to the following scenarios: - Replace-on-Burnout (ROB): in the case of an energy efficient appliance being purchased instead of a standard model, the participant cost would be equal to the cost differential between the two options. - New Construction (NC): in the case of a new building or system being constructed or installed, the participant cost would be equal to the difference between an energy efficient option and the defined baseline. - b) Full Installed Cost: is considered the cost of the efficient equipment including labour and removal costs (if applicable) of the existing equipment.
+The incremental cost basis is typically applied to the following scenarios:

+- Replace-on-Burnout (ROB): in the case of an energy efficient appliance being purchased instead of a standard model, the participant cost would be equal to the cost differential between the two options. - New Construction (NC): in the case of a new building or system being constructed or installed, the participant cost would be equal to the difference between an energy efficient option and the defined baseline or the market baseline.12 - b) Full Installed Cost: is considered the cost of the efficient equipment including labour and removal costs (if applicable) of the existing equipment.
 The full installed cost basis is typically applied to the following scenarios: - Retrofit (RET) scenarios: in the case of residential attic insulation in a previously uninsulated attic, the full cost of the insulation, including installation, would be accounted for as the participant cost. - Early Retirement (ER) scenarios: is similar to the ROB scenario, but the equipment is replaced before the existing technology has reached the end of its useful life.
-The participant cost is often discounted by a "deferred replacement credit" that accounts for the eventual replacement of the existing equipment with baseline equipment at the end of its remaining useful life12.
+The incremental cost is assumed equivalent to the full installed cost under this scenario.
+The participant cost is often discounted by a "deferred replacement credit".
+For a retrofit measure, deferred replacement credit is a credit for deferring the replacement cycle of the existing equipment due to early replacement 13.
+To calculate the deferred replacement credit, it is assumed that the efficient measure will only be installed at the time of retrofit and that all subsequent replacements will be at the baseline efficiency.
+In addition, it is also assumed that the real cost of the baseline equipment will not change over time.

 Use: Participant costs should include all incremental costs that are directly related to the implementation of CDM, including costs associated with installation, de-installation, shipping and decommissioning.
 Participant costs may be incurred throughout the lifetime of a CDM measure.
-For example, O&M costs may be incurred on a regular basis over a CDM measure's EUL.13 Please refer to Section 4.1.1 to review the concept of EUL.
-In this case, costs must be discounted and inflation-adjusted.
-Participant costs should not be adjusted for the impact of incentives provided to a participating customer by a program administrator since the incentive costs are considered another component of a cost effectiveness analysis and treated differently for different metrics.
-Participant costs should be included in a cost effectiveness analysis at the measure level.
+For example, O&M costs may be incurred on a regular basis over a CDM measure's EUL.14 Please refer to Section 4.1.1 to review the concept of EUL.
+In this case, costs must be discounted and inflation-